 Residents are reminded to use caution around creeks, ponds and the lake where localized flooding and shoreline erosion have created dangerous conditions.

+Our sports fields may also be closed as a result of the wet weather.
 For more information about the status of sports fields, visit our Sports Field Closures and Facilities Updates page.

 If water threatens to flood structures or roadways, please contact ServiceOakville at 905-845-6601.

 Conservation Halton is asking all residents to exercise caution around Lake Ontario shoreline areas and to alert children in your care of these imminent dangers.

 For more information visit the Conservation Halton website.